Council Connects

 https://coloradosun.com/2021/12/09/colorado-housing-affordability-stimulus-opinion/?mc_cid=7472acad40&mc_eid=1adde6f3a3

-JimDale almost 2 years ago
+JimDale over 2 years ago

 AFFORDABLE HOUSING: can we learn from Aspen?
 I'd urge that the Strategic Planning session include time to discuss housing.